Camp RHINO FAQs

-- Camp RHINO charges $375/participant for 2017.
+Camp RHINO charges $400 per participant.
 This includes housing, meals, volunteer costs, a t-shirt, and administration fees.

 - RHINO abides by the work hard, play hard philosophy Monday evening through Friday evening.
 Groups have breakfast together at St. Charles Avenue Presbyterian, then depart for volunteer work sites.
 They eat a sack lunch on site.
 After the workday ends, there are a few hours of free time before dinner at St. Charles Avenue Presbyterian.
 There are evening worship activities scheduled Monday, Wednesday, and Friday, and a prayer tour on Tuesday night.
 Thursday night groups go to a church member's home for a home - cooked meal.
 Here's a sample schedule:

-- All Camp RHINO groups stay in the New Orleans at a local University’s dorms.
+All Camp RHINO groups stay in New Orleans at Loyola University.
 Campers and leaders enjoy dorm-style living and the benefits of the student recreation center and swimming pool during their down time.

-- All Camp RHINO groups are expected to provide their own transportation.
-Please email us for our rental vehicle discount codes.
+All Camp RHINO groups are expected to provide their own transportation.

 - A great attitude, flexibility, and a willingness to have fun while serving New Orleans!
 Here's a sample packing list: